britram/rains-prototype/draft-trammell-rains-protocol.md

 On receipt of a query, a server:

-- determines whether it has expired by checking the query-expires value.
+1. determines whether it has expired by checking the query-expires value.
 If so, it drops the query silently.
 If not, it:
-- determines whether it has a stored assertion, shard, bloom filter, and/or zone message section which answers the query.
-If so, it prepares to return the most specific such section (i.e., if it has both a shard and an assertion that would answer the query, it returns the assertion) with the signature of the longest remaining validity to the peer that issued the query.
+2. determines whether it has at least one stored assertion answering the query.
+   If so, it returns the assertion(s) with the longest validUntil value that is already valid.
 If not, it:
+3. checks whether the query specifies option 9-12.
+If so, it:
+   - determines whether the chosen option is in compliance with the server's configuration and policy.
+If so, and:
+     - option 9 is set it continues with step 4.
+     - option 10 or 11 is set, it checks whether it has a cached section to proof nonexistence.
+If so:
+       - and option 10 is set, it returns the section with the shortest size or the signature of the longest remaining validity to the peer that issued the query depending on the server's policy.
+[EDIOR's NOTE] Add a query option for this decision?
+       - and option 11 is set, it determines if option 12 is set.
+If so:
+         - It first sends a 211 notification back to the client before continuing with step 4.
+If not, it:
+         - continues with step 4.
+     If not, the server overwrites the query's option according to its configuration and policy and processes it as above with the adapted option.
+   If not, it:
-- checks to see whether the query specifies option 4 (cached answers only).
+4. checks to see whether the query specifies option 4 (cached answers only).
 If so, and if option 5 (expired assertions acceptable) is also specified, it then checks to see if it has any cached sections that answer the query on which signatures are expired; otherwise, processing stops, and the server returns a 504 No Assertion Available notification, as if the query had instantly expired.
-If the query does not specify option 4, delegation proceeds, and the
+If the query does not specify option 4, delegation proceeds, and the server:
-  server:
-- determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy, and in compliance with any query options (see {{cbor-query}}).
+5. determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy, and in compliance with any query options (see {{cbor-query}}).
 If so, it prepares to forward the query to those servers, noting the reply for the received query depends on the replies for the forwarded query.
 If not, it:
-- determines the responsible authority servers for the zone containing the query name in the query for the context requested, and forwards the query to those authority servers, noting the reply for the received query depends on the reply for the forwarded query.
+6. determines the responsible authority servers for the zone containing the query name in the query for the context requested, and forwards the query to those authority servers, noting the reply for the received query depends on the reply for the forwarded query.

 If query delegation fails to return an answer within the maximum of the valid-until time in the received query and a configured maximum timeout for a